emcog/enactdesign/src/lib/posts/nodropdowncheckout.md

 ## Inspiration

-I was bouncing around the internet like you when the great algorthym led me to a talk by [Golden Krishna and Eric Campbell at SXSW](https://www.youtube.com/watch?v=hcYAHix-riY&t=120s).
+I was bouncing around the internet like you when I bumped into a talk by [Golden Krishna and Eric Campbell at SXSW](https://www.youtube.com/watch?v=hcYAHix-riY&t=120s).
 Though only about drop-downs it was entertaining and left me feeling inspired.